mapcrafter/mapcrafter/docs/hacking.rst

 This page is all about making changes beyond the normal configuration file options.
-It assumes some knowledge of the internals of Mapcrafter, Blockcrafer, C++, Javascript and HTML.
+It assumes some knowledge of the internals of Mapcrafter, Blockcrafter, C++, Javascript and HTML.

 This page is a work-in-progress.